 C&F was a new program for us in 2010.
 The program provides professional liability coverage to accountants and lawyers.
-To calculate the policy year ultimate losses and allocated loss adjustment expenses for C&F, the actuary applied paid and incurred loss development, paid and incurred Bornhuetter-Ferguson, and paid and incurred Cape Cod methods to the actual C&F experience as of December 31, 2017, separately for accountants and lawyers experience.
+To calculate the policy year ultimate losses and allocated loss adjustment expenses for C&F, the actuary applied paid and incurred loss development, paid and incurred Bornhuetter-Ferguson, and paid and incurred Cape Cod methods to the actual C&F experience as of September 30, 2018, separately for accountants and lawyers experience.
+Policy year ultimate losses are projected to December 31, 2018 on a combined accountants and lawyers experience basis by reviewing the actual loss emergence in the 4th calendar quarter of 2018 compared to the expected emergence implied by the average of the paid and incurred loss development patterns selected as of September 30, 2018.
 In the calculations, the actuary relied on company and industry benchmark loss and allocated loss adjustment expense development patterns.
-The a priori loss and allocated loss adjustment expense ratios used in the Bornhuetter-Ferguson method calculations were selected based on the Company's unpaid claim liability review of C&F experience as of December 31, 2016.
-Low and high scenario ultimate loss and allocated loss adjustment expense estimates were selected by the actuary based on sensitivity testing of results of the C&F actuarial analysis to reasonable alternative assumptions.
+The a priori loss and allocated loss adjustment expense estimates were selected by the actuary based on sensitivity testing of results of the C&F actuarial analysis to reasonable alternative assumptions.